RaphWeyman/CANPower/README.md

  * power.
  *
  * Indications are assumed to be for a single bi-colour LED.
+ * LED is dimmed according to the ambient light sensor CAN bus message.
  * LED0 fully on indicates channel 0 is in unmodulated mode.
  * LED1 on but with between 1 and 4 inverse blips indicates channel 0 modulated mode and the number of inverse blips indicate
  * the modulation level (4 blips - fully on).